Different Types of Industrial Composting

 • Animal waste and manure extend the timeline and could take up to a year to process.

-Which Industrial Composting Method is Best for Bioplastics?
+Which Industrial Composting Method Is Best for Bioplastics?

 Bioplastics require high temperatures to break down and are processed only at industrial composting facilities.
 Thus, any of the above methods will work.
 It’s imperative to double check with your communities waste management systems if there are composting sites available or if everything is headed to landfills.
 It should be noted, however, that bioplastics are not suitable for backyard composting systems.
 Without proper disposal, bioplastics could infect waste streams and take decades to break down entirely.
 Compostable plastics are not intended to end up in a landfill.